 15 credits, Level 4

-Introduction to Marketing explores various aspects of the marketing process, including environmental scanning (assessing strengths, weaknesses, opportunities, threat analysis, and competitor analysis), strategic development options, marketing mix (traditional and new media), customer relationship management (CRM), sales management and supplier management.
+This course explores various aspects of the Marketing process, including environmental scanning (including strength, weaknesses, opportunities and threat analysis, competitor analysis, etc), strategic development options, Marketing Mix (traditional and new media), Customer Relationship Management, Sales management and Supplier Management.

-Through case study analysis and practical application, you will develop an appreciation of the practical applications of various marketing concepts and techniques, and learn to critically evaluate and select strategic and operational options available to marketing decision-makers to build a sustainable competitive position.
+Through case study analysis and practical application, this course will enable you to develop an appreciation of the practical applications of various marketing concepts and techniques, and to critically evaluate and select strategic and operational options available to marketing decision-makers to build a sustainable competitive position.

-The objective of this module is to provide you with a clear and comprehensive understanding of the key foundational principles of marketing.
+The objective of the course is to provide you with a clear and comprehensive understanding of the key foundational principles of marketing.

 67%: Practical (Workshop)

 30%: Coursework (Group presentation)